4D Theatre and Museum in Pampanga

 If you would like to know more about the Clark Museum and 4D Theatre, you can do so by calling their available number at tel:045-599 2854,

 But another popular showcase that Clark has to offer the world is the 4D Theater, located right beside the Clark Museum for ash access.
-It is a 48-seater theater with very comfortable chairs that will make you feel as if you’re sitting back, relaxing and having a massage all while you watch a movie.
-But this movie showing is not your typical movie at all, it is the documentary titled Risen from the Ashes which is a title based on the large downpour of ashes which came from the infamous eruption of Mt.
-Pinatubo back in 1991, a natural occurrence which shook not only the entire Luzon but also the Philippines and even the entire world.
-The documentary lasts twenty minutes and viewers will get the chance to experience the very eruption of the Mt.
+It is a 48-seater theater with very comfortable chairs that will make you feel as if you’re sitting back, relaxing, and having a massage, all while you watch a movie.
+But this movie showing is not your typical movie at all; it is the documentary titled Risen from the Ashes, which is a title based on the large downpour of ashes that came from the infamous eruption of Mt.
+Pinatubo back in 1991.
+This natural occurrence shook not only the entire Luzon but also the Philippines and even the entire world.
+The documentary lasts twenty minutes, and viewers will get the chance to experience the very eruption of Mt.
 Pinatubo through the use of the theater’s effects which will make you feel as if you’ve lived the event itself.
-And another great plus is that you can experience this amazing showcase for a low price of 100 pesos.
+And another great plus is that you can experience this fantastic showcase for a low price of 100 pesos.

-The Clark Museum and 4D Theatre, located beside one another, are certainly a must see when in Clark or in Pampanga because they both provide a nice showcase of Clark’s heritage and history which helps those who visit better understand the past and present of the province, the eruption of Mt.
-Pinatubo and how the citizens of Pampanga rose and eventually recovered after experiencing such a life changing event, the happenings during the American occupation and world war as well as the ancient history of the people in the Philippines.
-Overall, a visit to these locations is very educational and informative and will help those who drop by getting a better grasp on how amazing Clark really is, both in the past and in the present.
+The Clark Museum and 4D Theatre, located beside one another, are certainly a must-see when in Clark or in Pampanga because they both provide a nice showcase of Clark’s heritage and history, which helps those who visit better understand the past and present of the province, the eruption of Mt.
+Pinatubo and how the citizens of Pampanga rose and eventually recovered after experiencing such a life-changing event, the happenings during the American occupation and world war as well as the ancient history of the people in the Philippines.
+Overall, a visit to these locations is very educational and informative and will help those who drop by getting a better grasp of how excellent Clark really is, both in the past and present.

 Clark Museum and 4D Theatre